Ari-Zerner/journallm/README.md

 - `--save-journal [PATH]`: Output filename for journal (default: auto-generated if flag is given without a value)
 - `--extract-only`: Only extract journal entries, don't prompt Claude (implies --save-journal)
 - `--journal PATH`: Path to pre-extracted journal XML file (skips extraction)
+- `--add-to-journal [JOURNAL]`: Add the generated report to Day One in the specified journal or the default journal if not specified (see Day One CLI Setup)
 - `--debug`: Enable debug logging

 ### Examples